 - Located along Coal Mine Road, three parcels totaling 42.76 acres and owned by Suncrest Homes were approved for a zone change from SFR-00/SE (Single Family Residential, one unit per lot) to SFR-4/SE (Single Family Residential, four units per acre) (City of Medford, 2016). - Crystal Ridge along Hillcrest Road was approved for a zone change from RR-5 (Rural Residential, one lot per five acres) to SFR-2 (Single Family Residential, two units per acre) and SFR-4 (Single Family Residential, four units per acre) in September 2000. - There are several zone changes proposed to allow Mahar Homes, a general contractor based in Medford, to develop residential subdivisions with custom homes.
 These include the Summerfield development and parcels located north of Barnett Road, south of Cherry Lane, and east of N. Phoenix Road with acreages of 19.13, 23.92, 25.72, 37.91, and 48.84.
-There are a variety of phases and subdivisions in different stages of the planning process (City of Medford, 2016). - Stonegate Estates is a 94-lot residential subdivision of approximately 31.73 acres, within the Stonegate Estates Planned Unit Development (PUD), generally located on the north side of Coal Mine Road and east of N. Phoenix Road, within the SFR-4/SE/PD (Single Family Residential four units per acre/Southeast Overlay/Planned Development) zoning district.
-The approval of a final plat for Phase 2 of the project occurred on February 27, 2014 (City of Medford, 2014b). - A request for a preliminary PUD plan approval, including a tentative plat for an 18-lot subdivision and associated zone change on 28.05 acres for Stewart Meadows Village was made March 5, 2009.
-This project is a mixed-use commercial and residential PUD with approximately 481,570 square feet of retail and office space, 190 apartment and townhouse dwelling units, and a 13,513 square foot community center located on a 77.39-acre site, generally bordered by Garfield Avenue on the south, Myers Lane on the west, Stewart Avenue on the north, and Pacific Highway on the east (City of Medford, 2009).
-This development is in the planning phase; site layouts are being finalized and revisions to the preliminary approvals may be submitted. - The Breeze Barnett Zone Change changed the zoning district of 10.25 acres in south Medford near N. Phoenix Road from EFU to MFR-15/SE (Multi-Family Residential, 15 units per acre) MFR-20/SE (Multi Family Residential, 20 units per acre) in preparation for future development.
+There are a variety of phases and subdivisions in different stages of the planning process (City of Medford, 2016).

+The Breeze Barnett Zone Change changed the zoning district of 10.25 acres in south Medford near N. Phoenix Road from EFU to MFR-15/SE (Multi-Family Residential, 15 units per acre) MFR-20/SE (Multi Family Residential, 20 units per acre) in preparation for future development.
 The planning commission approved this zone change on May 24, 2001; however, no development has taken place yet, nor have any plans been submitted (City of Medford, 2016).

 The cumulative impact analysis within this EIS and associated technical studies (including the traffic impact study provided as Appendix H) considered the construction of the projects listed above and growth in accordance with the County and City Comprehensive Plans.
-Additionally, the following proposed project was approved by the City following the preparation of the TIS and is currently under construction:
+Additionally, the following project was approved by the City following the preparation of the TIS and is currently operational:

-Compass Hotel (also known as Hotel at the Cedars), a proposed five story, 65,353 square foot, hotel (111 keys) is currently under construction on a 3.6-acre parcel owned by the Tribe located at 2399 South Pacific Highway within the C-H (Heavy Commercial) zoning district (371W32CD Tax Lot 4100).
-The hotel would be located directly south of the proposed trust property on the Medford Site.
-Construction of the hotel began in 2021 and is expected to be completed in spring 2022.
-Access to the hotel will be provided via improvements to an existing driveway from OR 99 located approximately 230 feet south of the existing driveway that serves Roxy Ann Lanes, as well as through a driveway extending from Lowry Lane.
-The hotel was approved by the City and is being constructed on fee land owned by the Tribe in accordance with local permitting requirements.
+Compass Hotel (also known as Hotel at the Cedars), a five story, 65,353 square foot, hotel (111 keys) is currently operating on a 3.6-acre parcel owned by the Tribe located at 2399 South Pacific Highway within the C-H (Heavy Commercial) zoning district (371W32CD Tax Lot 4100).
+The hotel is located directly south of the proposed trust property on the Medford Site.
+Construction of the hotel began in 2021 and operation commenced in summer 2022.
+Access to the hotel is provided via improvements to an existing driveway from OR 99 located approximately 230 feet south of the existing driveway that serves Roxy Ann Lanes, as well as through a driveway extending from Lowry Lane.
+The hotel was approved by the City and was constructed on fee land owned by the Tribe in accordance with local permitting requirements.

-A supplemental memorandum addressing the addition of traffic from the adjacent hotel project is provided at the end of Appendix H. As noted therein, traffic from the future hotel adjacent to the Medford Site would have generally been accounted for within the background trips of the regional RVMPO model.
+A supplemental memorandum addressing the addition of traffic from the adjacent hotel project is provided at the end of Appendix H. As noted therein, traffic from the hotel adjacent to the Medford Site would have generally been accounted for within the background trips of the regional RVMPO model.

-Cumulative growth and development in the region of the Mill Casino Site is guided by the City of North Bend Comprehensive Plan (North Bend, 2019).
+Cumulative growth and development in the region of the Mill Casino Site is guided by the City of North Bend Comprehensive Plan, which is updated periodically (City of North Bend, 2015).

 The effects of Alternative A in conjunction with the cumulative setting discussed in Section 4.15.2 are presented below.
-Effects are described for each of the environmental issue areas described in Sections 4.2 through 4.13 of this EIS.